 Extensive Product Line

-Ryobi has more than 125 different tools.
-They have everything from the most basic instruments to more specialized ones, including a good-quality hedge trimmer tool, nail guns, floor sweepers, seed spreaders, and larger tools.
+Ryobi offers an extensive selection of over 125 different tools.
+Their range encompasses everything from the fundamental instruments to more specialized options, such as a reliable hedge trimmer, nail guns, floor sweepers, seed spreaders, and larger-scale tools.

 Selection of Power Tools